This is a transcription of the video above. Watch our best Stocks to buy in September on Youtube here

 Hi everyone, Mat from Stocktrades here.

 We’re officially in September, and fall is quickly approaching.
 So, it’s that time again to start looking at 3 of our top Canadian stocks for the month of September.

-The healthcare industry is booming, and investors are increasingly interested in stocks in this area.
+The healthcare industry is booming, and investors are increasingly interested in buying stocks in this area.
 If you are interested in Telehealth or Virtual Health, please go and check out our previous video.
 I did a video on the top 3 Telehealth stocks in Canada, and those 3 stocks are still relevant today so I would strongly consider you go and check out that video.

 But today, we’re going to talk about Savaria.
 And Savaria is the global leader in accessibility and mobility solutions.
 It manufactures and sells these products to both residential and commercial customers.